zenustech/zeno/CONTRIBUTING.md

 ZENO_NAMESPACE_BEGIN  // all codes should be wrapped with ZENO_NAMESPACE_BEGIN/END

 namespace myutils {   // '{' should stay in same line
-                      // namespaces does not indent
+                      // and namespaces does not indent

 namespace {        // use an anonymous namespace for static functions